Amandot/Amandot/README.md

 </p>

 <p align="center">
-  [cite_start]As a Computer Engineering student and the <strong>Technical Head of my college's Coding Club</strong>, I'm passionate about building scalable, full-stack applications that integrate AI/ML to solve real-world problems.
+  As a Computer Engineering student, I'm passionate about building scalable, full-stack applications that integrate AI/ML to solve real-world problems.
 I'm currently diving deep into Agentic AI and modern web frameworks, always looking to collaborate on innovative open-source projects.
 Ask me about full-stack development, DSA, or building AI-powered apps!
 </p>

 ---